-This book is strictly exam preparation, meaning it covers only question types that you’re likely to find on the exam.
+“El cronómetro A2: Manual de Preparación del DELE” (The Stopwatch A2: Manual for DELE Preparation) is strictly exam preparation, meaning it covers only question types that you’re likely to find on the exam.

-The book linked above is intended for level A2 but there are books for the other levels, as well.
+The book linked above is intended for level A2, but there are books for the other levels as well.

-The website offers extensive resources including training modules, thousands of practice questions, study sheets and strategies for doing well on the exams.
+The website offers extensive resources, including training modules, thousands of practice questions, study sheets and strategies for doing well on the tests.